Margaret L. Behm

 Behm has been selected by her peers for inclusion in editions of The Best Lawyers in America© in the field of labor & employment law each year since 2001.
 She was named the 2013 Best Lawyers ® Nashville Lawyer of the Year for Labor and Employment Litigation and the 2016 Best Lawyers ® Lawyer of the Year for Municipal Law in the Nashville area.
 For the 2018 edition of the publication, she was selected for inclusion in eight practice areas: corporate law, employment law (for both employees and management), municipal law, labor & employment litigation, non-profit/charities, and commercial litigation.

+Since 2003, Margaret has served as General Counsel for the Metropolitan Transit Authority, for which she also serves as Board Secretary.
 For more than seventeen years, Behm served as general counsel for the Metropolitan Development and Housing Authority.
 She taught courses including Legal Writing, Trial Advocacy, Professionalism and Practice, and Clinic at Vanderbilt University Law School for more than thirty years.
 From 1996 to 2002, she served on the board of the Federal Home Loan Bank of Cincinnati, which serves banks and thrifts in Tennessee, Kentucky, and Ohio and chaired the Audit and Budget Committees.
 In 2006, she was one of three finalists for appointment by the Tennessee Supreme Court as state Attorney General.

 Behm’s practice focuses on business law, municipal law, employment, estate planning, bankruptcy, land use, and commercial litigation.